We know it's not easy to need a food bank, but we're here to make you welcome

 At the food bank centre, you’ll be welcomed by one of our trained volunteers.
 We’ll sit down together, and you’ll be offered free hot and cold drinks and something to eat.
 We want to make sure that we give you the right food to meet your needs, so a volunteer will go through the list of what’s in a food parcel with you.
 Do please let us know if you have any special requirements or allergies, for example, gluten free, halal or vegetarian – or just anything you or your family really need.

-We can also provide additional toiletries and essentials, like nappies, sanitary products, loo roll, toothpaste and toothbrushes, shower gel and shampoo.
+We’ll also offer additional toiletries and essentials, like nappies, sanitary products, laundry tablets, loo roll, toothpaste and toothbrushes, shower gel and shampoo.
 Just let us know what you need – we’re here to help.

-For instance, we have a Foodbank Advice Project, in partnership with Citizens Advice Wandsworth.
-We can refer you to one of our expert and friendly food bank advisers if helpful.
-They can support you with advice and casework to sort out problems with benefit payments and deductions, housing, employment, debt – and also with difficult family problems like domestic abuse.
+For instance, our Foodbank Advice Project (partnership with Citizens Advice Wandsworth) can support you with expert, confidential advice and casework to sort out problems, for instance with benefit payments and deductions, rent arrears, employment, debt – and also with difficult family problems like domestic abuse.

 We work closely with wellbeing and mental health support services too, as we know that many people having to use a food bank are feeling stressed, anxious, depressed, and sometimes even having thoughts around suicide.
 You’re not alone, and we’d love to help you access the support you need to start to feel better.

 If you’re struggling with your mental health today, please tell your GP or mental health support worker if you have one.
 You can also contact the local mental health support service called Talk Wandsworth yourself, using this short online self-referral form or by phoning 020 3513 6264.

 In an emergency, or if there is an immediate risk of self-harm or injury, please: